Why I Could Be Wrong

 Objections

 There are two primary ways of pushing back against the argument I gave above.
 One is to revise what is meant by certainty in such a way that it does not entail infallibility, rejecting the second premise of my argument.
-Generally, I do not think that such suggestions are worth pursing because they violate my starting assumption — namely, that if I am certain that p, then that p can’t be false — which I take to capture the common-sense understanding of certainty, at least as I apprehend it.
-However, there is another version of this first objection that I think is worth considering.
-It is to say that (2) — the claim that p can’t be false — isn’t really part of the common understanding of certainty; in other words, I’ve gone too far.
+In a word, the objection is to say that (2) — the claim that p can’t be false — isn’t really part of the common understanding of certainty.
 When one says that she is certain that p, she isn’t saying that p must be true (in the epistemic sense); she is merely saying that p is true.
 If this is the case, then certainty would seem to be achievable, even with respect to realist domains.

-More plausible accounts of certainty require more than the mere truth that p.
-Many accounts of certainty require, in addition to the truth that p, that one have a justification for the claim that one is certain of.
+I have two replies to this more general objection.
+First, many accounts of certainty require, in addition to the truth that p, that one have a justification for the claim that one is certain of.
 But, to my mind, what such justifications or other epistemic requirements do is rule out epistemic possibilities in which that p is false.
-That is, they end up entailing the strong version of (2), or something close enough to it that the argument given above would still obtain.
+That is, they end up entailing (2), or something close enough to it that the argument given above would still obtain.

-If one’s preferred account of certainty really does not yield (2), then I, for my part, would be willing to admit that the argument I gave above does not go through.
-I do not find this troubling, however, since my aim in this essay is to show that the adoption of realism about any domain entails that one is fallible about that domain, a conclusion that remains intact.
-If one's account of certainty is not infalliblist, then we are disagreeing about the meaning of words and, it seems to me, talking past each other.
+My second reply is that, if one’s preferred account of certainty really does not yield (2), so that one could be certain that p, while at the same time admitting that p could be false, then we are not talking about the same concept.
+In this case, I would be willing to admit that the argument I gave above does not succeed.
+I do not find this troubling, however, since my aim is to show that the adoption of realism about any domain entails that one is fallible about that domain, a conclusion that remains intact, even if I have to give up on framing it in terms of certainty.

 Humility